wowool/wowool-nlp-compare/README.md

 ## Findings

-In this project, we compared various Natural Language Processing (NLP) models to evaluate their performance on different tasks.
+In this project, we compared various Natural Language Processing (NLP) engines to evaluate their performance on different tasks.
 The key findings are as follows:

+### Restricting our entity space

-Afther lowering our range of annotation and removing the attribute information that is part of the annotations like (sector, gender, position, headquarters, key_people and more )
+To make the comparison as fair as possible we had to restrict our entity space and remove the attribute information that is part of the entity annotations like (sector, gender, position, headquarters, key_people and more).
+This was necessary because the compared engines simply did not produce as rich an information output as we do.

 ### Speed

-Wowool has similar speed as Spacy but returns much richer information.
-Wowool has a much faster startup time.
-Stanza is very slow in comparison, both startup and processing speed, sometimes up to 100 time slower.
+* Wowool has similar speed as Spacy but returns much richer information, even with the applied restrictions
+* Wowool has a much faster startup time.
+Especially compared to Stanza, which is very slow both in startup and processing speed (up to 100x)

-### Accurary
+### Accuracy

-It is very clear that Wowool knows about language and tackles all the linguistic issues that machine learning engine cannot tackle, like anaphora, conjecture, hyphenation, instances, name references and more.
+It is very clear that Wowool knows about language and tackles all the linguistic issues that machine learning engines cannot tackle like anaphora, conjecture, hyphenation, instances, name references and more.

 * Wowool: **PERSON**: 3250, **ORG**: 2836,
 * Spacy: **PERSON**: 1652, **ORG**: 2357,
 * Stanza: **PERSON**: 1716, **ORG**: 1479,

+Note: we need to add false positive stats  here.

 ### Resource Utilization

-Size on disk:
+First, size on disk:

 |  name  |      model     | size in Mb |  Max text     |
 |--------|----------------|:----------:|---------------|